a1pha0/a1pha0.github.io/docs/DirectX12/docs/RenderingPipeline.md

 }
 ```

-N is the maximum number of vertices the geometry shader will output for
-a single invocation.
-The number of vertices a geometry shader can output per
-invocation is variable, but it cannot exceed the defined maximum.
-For performance
-purposes, maxvertexcount should be as small as possible.
+N is the maximum number of vertices the geometry shader will output for a single invocation.
+The number of vertices a geometry shader can output per invocation is variable, but it cannot exceed the defined maximum.
+For performance purposes, maxvertexcount should be as small as possible.

-The input parameter is always an array of vertices that defi ne the primitive—one
-vertex for a point, two for a line, three for a triangle, four for a line with adjacency,
-and six for a triangle with adjacency.
+The input parameter is always an array of vertices that define the primitive—one vertex for a point, two for a line, three for a triangle, four for a line with adjacency, and six for a triangle with adjacency.

-The input parameter must be prefixed by a primitive type, describing the type of primitives being input
-into the geometry shader.
+The input parameter must be prefixed by a primitive type, describing the type of primitives being input into the geometry shader.
 This can be anyone of the following:
 1. point: The input primitives are points.
 2. line: The input primitives are lines (lists or strips).
 3. triangle: The input primitives triangles (lists or strips).
 4. lineadj: The input primitives are lines with adjacency (lists or strips).
 5. triangleadj: The input primitives are triangles with adjacency (lists or strips).

-The input primitive into a geometry shader is always a complete primitive (e.g.,
-two vertices for a line, and three vertices for a triangle).
-Thus the geometry shader
-does not need to distinguish between lists and strips.
-For example, if you are
-drawing triangle strips, the geometry shader is still executed for every triangle
-in the strip, and the three vertices of each triangle are passed into the geometry
-shader as input.
-This entails additional overhead, as vertices that are shared by
-multiple primitives are processed multiple times in the geometry shader.
+The input primitive into a geometry shader is always a complete primitive (e.g., two vertices for a line, and three vertices for a triangle).
+Thus the geometry shader does not need to distinguish between lists and strips.
+For example, if you are drawing triangle strips, the geometry shader is still executed for every triangle in the strip, and the three vertices of each triangle are passed into the geometry shader as input.
+This entails additional overhead, as vertices that are shared by multiple primitives are processed multiple times in the geometry shader.

 The output parameter always has the inout modifier.
-Additionally, the output
-parameter is always a stream type.
-A stream type stores a list of vertices which
-defines the geometry the geometry shader is outputting.
-A geometry shader adds
-a vertex to the outgoing stream list using the intrinsic Append method:
+Additionally, the output parameter is always a stream type.
+A stream type stores a list of vertices which defines the geometry the geometry shader is outputting.
+A geometry shader adds a vertex to the outgoing stream list using the intrinsic Append method:
 ``` hlsl
 void StreamOutputObject<OutputVertexType>::Append(OutputVertexType v);
 ```
-A stream type is a template type, where the template argument is used to specify
-the vertex type of the outgoing vertices (e.g., GeoOut).
-There are three possible
+A stream type is a template type, where the template argument is used to specify the vertex type of the outgoing vertices (e.g., GeoOut).
+There are three possible stream types:
-stream types:
 1. PointStream<OutputVertexType>: A list of vertices defining a point list.
 2. LineStream<OutputVertexType>: A list of vertices defining a line strip.
 3. TriangleStream<OutputVertexType>: A list of vertices defining a triangle strip.

 For lines and triangles, the output primitive is always a strip.
-Line
-and triangle lists, however, can be simulated by using the intrinsic RestartStrip
+Line and triangle lists, however, can be simulated by using the intrinsic RestartStrip method:
-method:
 ``` hlsl
 void StreamOutputObject<OutputVertexType>::RestartStrip();
 ```

-If you do not output enough vertices to complete a primitive in a geometry
-shader, then the partial primitive is discarded.
+If you do not output enough vertices to complete a primitive in a geometry shader, then the partial primitive is discarded.

 ---

+### Stream Output Stage

+The Stream Output (SO) stage is an optional fixed-function stage that can be used to feed primitive data back into GPU memory.
+This data can be recirculated back to the rendering pipeline to be processed by another set of shaders.
+This is useful for spawning or terminating particles in a particle effect.
+The geometry shader can discard particles that should be terminated or generate new particles if particles should be spawned.

+---

 ### Rasterizer Stage

+The Rasterizer Stage (RS) stage is a fixed-function stage which will clip primitives into the view frustum and perform primitive culling if either front-face or back-face culling is enabled.
+The rasterizer stage will also interpolate the per-vertex attributes across the face of each primitive and pass the interpolated values to the pixel shader.

 ---

 ### Pixel Shader

-The Pixel Shader is responsible for computing the final color of the pixel that is rendered to the screen (or an offscreen render target).
-It receives the interpolated vertex attributes that are computed by the Rasterizer Stage and usually outputs at least one color value that is written to a render target
+The Pixel Shader (PS) stage takes the interpolated per-vertex values from the rasterizer stage and produces one (or more) per-pixel color values.
+The pixel shader can also optionally output a depth value of the current pixel by mapping a single component 32-bit floating-point value to the SV_Depth semantic but this is not a requirement of the pixel shader program.
+The pixel shader is invoked once for each pixel that is covered by a primitive.

 ---

 ### Output Merge

+The Output-Merger (OM) stage combines the various types of output data (pixel shader output values, depth values, and stencil information) together with the contents of the currently bound render targets to produce the final pipeline result.

 ---

 ### Compute Shader

-GPUs have been optimized to process a large amount of memory from a single
-location or sequential locations (so-called streaming operation); this is in contrast
-to a CPU designed for random memory accesses.
+GPUs have been optimized to process a large amount of memory from a single location or sequential locations (so-called streaming operation); this is in contrast to a CPU designed for random memory accesses.

-Using the GPU for non-graphical applications is called
-general purpose GPU (GPGPU) programming.
-Not all algorithms are ideal for
-a GPU implementation; GPUs need data-parallel algorithms to take advantage
-of the parallel architecture of the GPU.
-That is, we need a large amount of data
-elements that will have similar operations performed on them so that the elements
-can be processed in parallel.
+Using the GPU for non-graphical applications is called general purpose GPU (GPGPU) programming.
+Not all algorithms are ideal for a GPU implementation; GPUs need data-parallel algorithms to take advantage of the parallel architecture of the GPU.
+That is, we need a large amount of data elements that will have similar operations performed on them so that the elements can be processed in parallel.

 **threads and thread groups**
-In GPU programming, the number of threads desired for execution is divided up
-into a grid of thread groups.
+In GPU programming, the number of threads desired for execution is divided up into a grid of thread groups.
 A thread group is executed on a single multiprocessor.

-Each thread group gets shared memory that all threads in that group can
-access; a thread cannot access shared memory in a different thread group.
-Thread
-synchronization operations can take place amongst the threads in a thread group,
-but different thread groups cannot be synchronized.
+Each thread group gets shared memory that all threads in that group can access; a thread cannot access shared memory in a different thread group.
+Thread synchronization operations can take place amongst the threads in a thread group, but different thread groups cannot be synchronized.

 A thread group consists of n threads.
-The hardware actually divides these
-threads up into warps (thirty-two threads per warp), and a warp is processed by
-the multiprocessor in SIMD32 (i.e., the same instructions are executed for the
-thirty-two threads simultaneously).
+The hardware actually divides these threads up into warps (thirty-two threads per warp), and a warp is processed by the multiprocessor in SIMD32 (i.e., the same instructions are executed for the thirty-two threads simultaneously).

 In Direct3D, thread groups are launched via the following method call:
 ``` C++